 From the classics (skipping breakfast, taking too many meetings, multi-tasking) to the curve balls (moral licensing), it’s worth a quick peruse to see how you measure up.

 We say: It never hurts to indulge in a bit of healthy self-reflection now and then.
-Check out a few different versions of this list, or better yet – compile your mega-list of hints and tips to remind yourself where you might need a little improvement.
+Check out a few different versions of this list.
+Better yet – compile your mega-list of hints and tips to remind yourself where you might need a little improvement.

 We hope you found our latest productivity round-up useful.
 If you did, why not check out our related content: